SLOT CANYON SERIES

 Over 160 million years ago, what is now the Colorado Plateau was once blanketed by a Sahara-like desert.
 The canyons formed over millions of years as cracks in the earth were gauged out by water and debris from thunderstorms and flash floods.
 The resulting canyons today have swirling, convoluted canyon walls, sometimes only a few feet wide and sometimes a hundred feet or more in depth.

 Slot canyons can be deadly.
 Even with clear skies above, flash floods from thunderstorms many miles upstream can quickly inundate the canyons.
-Many have perished as a result of distant thunderstorms.
+Many have perished as the result of distant thunderstorms.

 As a photographer, I find the slot canyons very appealing.
-That the very walls I am touching date back over 100 million years, I find mind boggling.
+That the walls I am touching date back over 100 million years, I find mind-boggling.
 That there is inherit danger of flash floods or stepping into bottomless potholes adds adventure as well.